nadeemamdev/module-2-challenge/README.md

 ## Description

-I was tasked to use my existing skills to crate a build a portfolio page, which I can add to as the edX Skills Bootcamp course progresses.
+I was tasked to use my existing skills to build a portfolio page, which I can add to as the edX Skills Bootcamp course progresses.

 ## Table of Contents